abdelrahman-a99/Pong-Game/README.md

 - **Visual Enhancements**: The game includes a center line, a center circle, and a center dot to improve the visual appeal.
 The top, bottom, left, and right boundaries of the playable area are clearly marked.

+- **Single-Player Mode with AI**: The game can be played in single-player mode against an AI opponent.
+The AI controls the red paddle and adjusts its position based on the ball's movement.

+- **Difficulty Levels**: Players can select from three difficulty levels (Easy, Medium, Hard) which affect the initial speed of the ball and the rate at which the speed increases.

+- **Pause Function**: The game can be paused at any time by pressing the `P` key.
+This allows players to take a break and resume the game later.

 ## Usage

 To run the game, make sure you have Python installed on your system.
 Clone this repository and execute the `game.py` file using Python.